-This article describes the origins, content, and uses of 14 common types of salt, including flavor notes and substitution guidelines.
+This article describes the origins, looks, content, and how to use 14 different common types of salt, including flavor notes for each and substitution guidelines.

 The use of salt as a seasoning dates back many thousands of years.
 There may be no simpler way to make something bland taste at least palatable.
 And while once upon a time it was an expensive luxury, today it’s dirt cheap and readily available.

 Or, at least, it can be.

 There are many kinds of salt to choose from for the modern chef, ranging from cheap and basic to expensive and exotic.
 Which should you choose and why?
 I’m glad you asked.

 I’m going to give a brief overview of 14 different kinds of salt, including where they come from, what they’re good for, and what special properties they bring to your cooking.
 We’ve also got tips for saving money and swapping out one salt for another.

 Read on for a shaker-full of vital information you don’t have to take with a grain of salt.